Altinity/clickhouse-regression/ssl_keeper/README.md

 ### ClickHouse Server Configuration

 Required server configuration changes including the following.
-These settings are by convention stored in `/etc/clickhouse-server/config.xml` and `/etc/clickhouse-server/config.d/`.
+These settings are, by convention, stored in `/etc/clickhouse-server/config.xml` and `/etc/clickhouse-server/config.d/`.
-Disable all ports not in the FIPS-Compatible Network Protocol list, including the following.
+Disable all ports not in the FIPS-Compatible Network Protocol list, including the following:
-Comment them out and ensure they are not present in `preprocessed_config.xml`.

 * ClickHouse HTTP port
 * ClickHouse TCP port
 * Interserver HTTP port
 * Additional non-FIPS client protocols: MySQL, PostgreSQL, gRPC, etc.

+Comment them out and ensure they are not present in `preprocessed_config.xml`.

 To properly configure ClickHouse with the SSL-FIPS settings, follow these instructions: